Museum FAQs

 FAQ’s are organized by section links.
 Click on a section to read the answers and related information pertaining to that topic.

-The Museum is open seven days a week from 10:00AM to 5:00 PM.
-We are closed major holidays.
+The Museum is usually open Wednesday thru Sunday from 10:00AM to 5:00 PM.
+We are closed on federal holidays.

 The Museum gift shop offers a large variety of FDNY memorabilia and Museum exclusive items.
 The gift shop is open during museum hours.
 If you can't make it to our on-site shop, please visit our online store.